MirolimMajidov/AspNetCore.WebSocket.RESTfulAPI/README.md

 ## Result
-You can find example for both NuGets from [Test folder](https://github.com/MirolimMajidov/WebSocket.RESTfullAPI/tree/master/tests)<br/>
+You can find example for both NuGets from [Test folder](https://github.com/MirolimMajidov/WebSocket.RESTfulAPI/tree/master/tests)<br/>
 <center><img src="img/ClientOfWebSocketRESTfull.png"/></center>

 ## Override
-See example from [AspNetCore.WebSocket.RESTfullAPI.JWT](https://github.com/MirolimMajidov/WebSocket.RESTfullAPI/tree/master/src/AspNetCore.WebSocket.RESTfullAPI.JWT) project to override AspNetCore.WebSocket.RESTfullAPI's some classes and methods and events like `OnConnectedAsync`, `OnDisconnectedAsync` and other.
+See example from [AspNetCore.WebSocket.RESTfulAPI.JWT](https://github.com/MirolimMajidov/WebSocket.RESTfulAPI/tree/master/src/AspNetCore.WebSocket.RESTfulAPI.JWT) project to override AspNetCore.WebSocket.RESTfulAPI's some classes and methods and events like `OnConnectedAsync`, `OnDisconnectedAsync` and other.

 ## Support
 Did you like this NuGet package?
 If it's helpful for you, supporting by buying me a coffee.